10/13/2015 Nitin J Mutkawoa Add Comment Networking Internet

 Have you ever notice that your ISP (Internet Service Provider) advertise you Internet package in a very tricky way?
-One of the best way to manipulate you is with the use of technical term such as Bytes and bits.
-To be more brief its the term Kilobits per seconds (kbps).
+One of the best ways to manipulate you is with the use of the technical term such as Bytes and bits.
+To be briefer its the term Kilobits per seconds (kbps).

 However, if you would be browsing the Internet or downloading some files, you would notice that your browser is indicating the speed at Kilobytes per second (kB/s)

 To be more clear, your ISP sells Internet service in terms of kilobits per seconds (kbps) whilst your browser indicates you kilobytes per seconds (kBp/s).
 The trap is the word b - bits and B - Bytes.

 let us say you have applied for a 512 kbps.
 Firstly, divide your speed by 8 and multiply by 1024 to convert from kilobits per second to bytes per second; i.e 512 x 1024/8 = 65,536 bytes per second Then convert from bytes/s to kilobytes/s

 65,535 bytes = 65,535/1000 kB/s = 65.5 kB/s

 So, in brief, Internet speed is what is advertised to you and what you pay for!
 On the other hand, what your browser download speed is What you should get!
 512 kbps = 65.5 kB/s 1 Mbps = 122.1 kB/s 2 Mbps = 244.2 kB/s 10 Mbps = 1220.1 kB/s

 Now, make as if you are going to download a 700 Megabytes file.
 What will happen is that your browser will make an estimation of the Downtime.
 However, you can monitor your downloads with several tools available on the Internet.
 Let's say you have a 1Mbps Internet connection from your ISP which means that your speed will be 65.5KB/s.